urnest/urnest/README.md

 	  (or wait to rebuild everything); the java build environment was windows, which made the package more convoluted

+        - py package has dependency based run of python programs and dependency-based mypy checking

         For more info on the above packages, see odin/odin-1.17.10x/xjupkg/*.dg; also in many packages there
         is a test/Odinfile that illustrates and sometimes even comments